netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 });
 ```

-#### Validation
+#### How to perform a validation

 Performing validation is as easy listening for the `exitEditingView` event and responding appropriately.

-If the validation can be performed client-side, simply check the value, if it is invalid cancel the event
+If the validation can be performed client-side, check the value and if it's invalid,  cancel the event
 and set the `invalid` prop on fieldBase.

+For example:

 ```javascript
 fieldBase.addEventListener(events.exitEditingView, (e) => {